Your Pregnancy Weeks 10-16

 Throughout the course of your pregnancy, you will see your doctor about 14 times, assuming all tests are reassuring that your baby is developing just fine.
-After your initial prenatal appointment and until week 28 you should plan to see the doctor once a month.
-Here’s what you can expect at your second and third prenatal appointments.
+After your first prenatal visit and until week 28 you should plan to see the doctor once a month.
+Understanding what to expect with your pregnancy week-by-week will help you calm any fears you may have and make the best possible preparations.
+Here’s what you can expect during your pregnancy weeks 10-16:

-You’ll soon realize that almost every prenatal appointment starts with a nurse measuring your weight, temperature, and blood pressure and with a urine sample.
+Your 2nd prenatal appointment occurs between your 10th and 12th week of pregnancy.
+Starting now, you’ll realize that almost every prenatal appointment starts with a nurse taking your weight and blood pressure and with a urine sample.
 The urine test looks for bacteria and high levels of sugar and protein in your system, which could indicate diabetes, urinary tract infection, kidney disease, or preeclampsia (high blood pressure).
 Preeclampsia typically occurs later in pregnancy if it occurs at all.

-During the second prenatal appointment the doctor will discuss all the results of the pap, blood, and urine testing completed at your first prenatal appointment.
-In my office, this is when we discuss the results of the cystic fibrosis test (if administered), the Rh factor test, and the notes from your genetics counseling visit.
+During the second prenatal appointment, the doctor will discuss all the results of the pap, blood, and urine testing completed at your first prenatal appointment.
+It’s also the time when you’ll discuss the results of the cystic fibrosis test (if administered), the Rh factor test, and the notes from your genetics counseling visit.
 If you choose to have a nuchal translucency screening (also called an NT scan) to test for the possibility of Down syndrome, this will be administered during your second appointment.

 We will also use the Doppler to listen for the baby’s heartbeat.
 Bear in mind that it may be too soon to hear the heartbeat clearly, so do not worry if you don’t.
 By the way, a Doppler is a small, non-intrusive device that is placed over your abdomen to reveal your baby’s heartbeat.
 The machine uses ultrasound to convert sound waves.